yuuIind/CSE232-System-Programming/README.md

 # Group Project

 Implementation a macro-processor for M6800 assembly language in C programming language.
 I was responsible with implementation of `parse()` function and `DIV` macro.
 I also helped other members with their task.
-The codes and documentation is under `[Project]()` folder.
+The codes and documentation is under `Project` folder.
+[Click here to go](https://github.com/yuuIind/CSE232-System-Programming/tree/main/Project).

 [Contributers](https://github.com/yuuIind/CSE232-System-Programming/edit/main/README.md#contributers) and [Project details](https://github.com/yuuIind/CSE232-System-Programming/edit/main/README.md#project-details) are as follows:

 ### Contributers:
 ---